JuggernautTej/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variables creates a new local variable 7-create_global_variable creates a new global variable 8-true_knowledge prints the result of the addition of 128 and the value stored in the variable TRUEKNOWLEDGE
+6-create_local_variables creates a new local variable 7-create_global_variable creates a new global variable 8-true_knowledge prints the result of the addition of 128 and the value stored in the variable TRUEKNOWLEDGE 9-divide_and_rule prints the result of POWER divided by DIVIDE variables 10-love_exponent_breath prints the result of BREATH to the power LOVE variables